datacapsystems/DSIEMVAndroidDemo/README.md

 ```

 ### Example usage to connect to a Bluetooth device
+*When connecting to a USB device, this method is not needed
 ```java
 //pass the current activity as context for constructing the Andorid control dsiEMVAndroid mDSIEMVAndroid = new dsiEMVAndroid(MainActivity.this);